By Tony Cross

 The area that would one day become Greece lay on the southern shore of what would eventually become Europe and on the northern edge of a great ocean called Tethys.
 On the southern edge of Tethys lay the continent that would one day become Africa.

 The Earth’s crust is not all the same, nor is it a single unit.
-The crust making up the continents is very thick; 30 km to 40 km (18.6 to 24.85 miles) thick — and thicker still under mountain ranges.
-The crust under the oceans is quite thin, however, only around 7 km (4.3 miles) thick.
+The crust making up the continents is very thick—30 km to 40 km (18.6 to 24.85 miles) thick—and thicker still under mountain ranges.
+The crust under the oceans is quite thin, however, at only around 7 km (4.3 miles) thick.

 The Greek landscape and geology that we see today is here because of a subduction zone.
 Without it, Greece would simply not exist.

 Around 150 million years ago, the great continent of Pangea started to break up.
 The African plate began to move northwards, and the Tethys Ocean started to shrink.
 The northwards movement of Africa meant that the oceanic crust beneath Tethys was subducted under the southern edge of the continental crust of Europe.

 As the oceanic crust under Tethys slid beneath the continental crust of Europe, all of the rocks that had formed on the ocean floor over many millions of years were scraped off by the leading edge of the European continent.
 These rock scrapings, which would have been hundreds of meters thick and many kilometers long, were piled up one on top of the other on the southern edge of Europe.